 Believe in your project and don’t be deterred by naysayers.
 It’s more productive to bounce ideas around with people once you've taken the first few steps and your project is a reality.

 08. Don't outlay a ton of cash

 I've been party to this.
-If you are going to shell out on equipment or software, you’ve really got to be sure your venture will fly.
-If you then later decide that it isn't going to work then you're stuck with the equipment or a financial commitment.
-Find innovative ways around the issues (maybe rent or borrow equipment), inventing a solution will deepen your understanding of the problem.
+If you're going to shell out on equipment or software, you’ve really got to be sure your venture will fly.
+If you later decide that it isn't going to work, then you're stuck with the equipment or a financial commitment.
+Find innovative ways around the issues; maybe rent or borrow equipment.
+Inventing a solution will deepen your understanding of the problem.